Tristannn1337/Ivory/README.md

     -   Define terms, upload deposit.json, commit stake

-## 2. Ivory Bazaar - bond marketplace
+## 2. Ivory Bazaar - Bond Marketplace
 Facilitates transparent and educated transactions of Ivory Ink validator bonds and gives buyers an avenue to generate demand for the specific terms they desire by placing buy orders that Node Operators can fill directly.

 ### Quality Rating (WORK IN PROGRESS)